 The pacing works incredibly well and because the rounds are so quick, I’ve rarely seen anyone too upset over losing early.

-I’ve seen this game get some very quiet and shy people out of there shells and it’s one of my favorite social games to this day.
+I’ve seen this game get some very quiet and shy people out of their shells and it’s one of my favorite social games to this day.